EdgeGallery/mecm-apm/README.en.md

 #### Build image
 The APM project provides a dockerfile file for mirroring.
 You can use the following commands when making a mirror

-docker build -t mecm-apm:latest -f docker/Dockerfile.
+docker build -t edgegallery/mecm-apm:latest -f docker/Dockerfile .